-Is mandatory for all participants in the competition centre.
-Registration is open on Friday from 17.00 – 22.00 and on Saturday from 7.00 – 8.00.
-The SI Cards will be issued for a deposit of 50 Euro which will be refunded upon return on Sunday.
-Teams can be registered by only one participant as long as both participants have previously signed the equipment checklist.
-It is important that the both signatures are on the equipment checklist.
+The registration in the competition centre is obligatory for all participants.
+It is open on Friday from 17:00 to 22:00 and on Saturday from 07:00 to 08:00.
+The SI Cards will be issued for a deposit of 50 Euros which will be refunded on return on Sunday.
+Teams can be registered by only one participant as long as both participants have signed the equipment checklist.
+It is important that the license plate and the signature of both participants are present on the equipment checklist.

-The briefing for the race is obligatory for all participants and takes place in the competition centre on Friday at 20.00.
-For participants who miss this briefing, there will be another briefing at 7:30 am on Saturday morning.
-Participants may not start without a briefing.
+The briefing for the race is compulsory for all participants and takes place at the competition centre on Friday at 20:00.
+For participants who miss this briefing, there will be an emergency briefing on Saturday morning at 07:30.
+Participants are not allowed to start without a briefing.

-On Saturday is within walking distance from the competition centre, maximum 500m.
+The start takes place on Saturday within walking distance from the competition centre (i.e. a maximum of 500m).

-On Sunday is directly at the competition centre.
+The finish is on Sunday is at the competition centre.

-Can be deposited at the competition centre and can be picked up when the SI Card is returned.
-The organizer accepts no liability for the safe storage of the car keys.
+Car keys can be deposited at the competition centre and picked up again upon return of the SI Card.
+The organiser assumes no liability for the safekeeping of car keys.